 Athletics & Activities

 Being active is an essential part of being healthy.
 That’s why we offer students the opportunity to be active at any level.
-For those students not inclined to participate in organized sports, we have open track during lunch for exercising.
-We also have 24 sports teams for grades 6-12, including high school soccer, basketball, volleyball, softball, baseball, cross-country and track & field.
+We have open track during lunch for students to establish their own daily fitness routines.
+We also have 24 sports teams for grades 6–12, including high school soccer, basketball, volleyball, softball, baseball, cross-country and track & field.
 As well as middle school soccer, basketball, volleyball and flag football.
-Over 300 student athletes participate each year, and friends and family show their support and school spirit cheering for the Wolves.
+Students can also explore their passions through clubs and activities, such as band, musical theater, leadership, STEM, robotics, mock trial and journalism.